 Partner # Short Name Third parties involved in the Project

-research teams working on the common research objectives and in the framework of the common research strategy.
+of the public research teams working on the common research objectives and in the framework of the common research strategy.
+SGA1 only

 30 IEM HAS No third parties involved

 31 IST No third parties involved

 32 JSI No third parties involved

 33 INRIA No third parties involved

 34 IP No third parties involved

 35 UFRA No third parties involved

 36 KIT No third parties involved

 37 KI No third parties involved

 38 KCL No third parties involved

 39 KTH No third parties involved

-40 LENS free of charge, art.
+40 LENS Contribution in kind provided by 3rd parties (against payment and/or free of charge, art.
 16 and 17 of the FPA): The European Laboratory for Non Linear Spectroscopy (LENS) was established in 1991 at the University of Florence as an independent scientific research centre with a clear international vocation, aimed to promote and facilitate the exchange of ideas, scientific themes, and technical skills.
 Since the beginning, LENS has been associated with universities and research centres, both Italian and foreign, public and private, by means of agreements.
 The main one is the University of Florence.
 LENS may use in kind contributions by University of Florence in particular for the seconded persons and infrastructures according to art.
 16 and 17 of the Model Framework Partnership Agreement.
 The recruitment of staff by University of Florence will depend on the presence in the infrastructure of the high specialized qualifications requested by the work in progress of the FPA -ten year project.

 41 LNU No third parties involved

-42 MUI Tasks to be subcontracted: Subcontractors will be local providers at the education programme event venues for the events outlined and professional companies in media productions for the online material as well as infrastructure and licensing for interactive online courses.
-SP(s): SP11 Central Services Timing: continuous during the FPA Software development and operations: HBP Education Programme website Liferay web development.
-The object of this subcontract is to provide enhancement, extension and customisation of the education website used for public engagement, communication and coordination of the Education Programme activities.
-The public facing HBP Education Programme website was essential to Education Programme activities in the RAMP-UP Phase.
-Based on the Ramp-Up success, the function and styling of the Education Programme website must be continuously updated to add additional functions needed for expansion of Education Programme activities in SGA1.
-SP(s): SP11 (WP11.8; T11.8.1, T11.8.3) Contribution in kind provided by 3rd parties (free of charge, art.
-17

-Contribution in kind provided by 3rd parties (free of charge, art.
-17 of the FPA): Several international scientific non-profit organisations (International